gg4u/Tracing-Innovation-Pathway/README.md

 - Critics
 - Disadvantages

-Theme diversity is quantified using the **coefficient of unlikeability**, showing high heterogeneity across responses.
+Theme diversity is quantified using the **coefficient of unlikeability** (probability that two randomly selected instances of theme-codes associations will be in different categories), showing high heterogeneity across responses.

+Theme robustness is inspected using the **mutual information** and **correlation** : values closed to zero across almost all pairs of themes indicate non-redundant and distinct thematic coverage.

 ---